-We may not realize it but many of our household plants are actually toxic to cats.
-If your cat decides to eat one of these toxic plants it will be helpful to know the type of plant consumed in order to inform your Roswell vet.
+We may not realize it but many of our household plants are toxic to cats.
+If your cat decides to eat one of these toxic plants it will be helpful to know the type of plant consumed to inform your Roswell vet.

 Cats just love to jump and explore, which makes keeping toxic houseplants out of a curious cat's reach, a challenging endeavor.